jsmn-prhmt/Portfolio/content/projects/Calculator.md

 showInProjects: false
 ---

-Simple calculator app using HTML, CSS and JavaScript
+A simple calculator app using HTML, CSS and JavaScript